Skip to main content

 Always Consider Blade Hardness

-Whether you are using segmented or continuous rim blades, always be cognizant of the blade hardness.
+Whether you are using segmented or continuous rim diamond blades, always be cognizant of the blade hardness.
 By that we mean the bond between the blade surface and the diamonds attached to it.
 Bond hardness is measured as soft, medium, or hard.
 The harder the bond, the less quickly diamonds are exposed.
 Note that gradual diamond exposure is normal.

 Softer bonds are ideal for hard and dense materials like porcelain and tile.
 On the other end of the spectrum, more porous materials are better attacked using blades with harder bonds.
 Think concrete and asphalt.
 These more porous surfaces can do a number on soft bonds quickly.